-Ashley Taylor, a 33-year old nurse, working at Spring Hill Care and Rehabilitation Center has been charged of stealing drugs from the rehabilitation center.
+Ashley Taylor, a 33-year old nurse, working at Spring Hill Care and Rehabilitation Center has been charged with stealing drugs from the rehabilitation center.

-On Tuesday, administrators of the Spring Hill Rehabilitation reported theft of medication from their facility.
+On Tuesday, administrators of the Spring Hill Rehabilitation reported the theft of medication from their facility.

-Detectives investigated Taylor’s house and found more than 300 empty blister packs which was more than 10,000 tablets of medication.
+Detectives investigated Taylor’s house and found more than 300 empty blister packs which were more than 10,000 tablets of medication.

 Taylor told the deputies that she committed fraud by ordering extra medication and telling them it was for parents.
 After going home, she would set it aside or her daily consumption due to her drug addiction which she claimed to have started from an injury.

-“I did urine tests on her and she must have gotten clean urine from somewhere, because she passed the test that I gave her.”
-Zach said.
-He also started noticing behavioral change on Ashley.
+“I did urine tests on her and she must have gotten clean urine from somewhere because she passed the test that I gave her,” Zach said.
+He also started noticing a behavioral change on Ashley.

 When deputies arrived and notified him of the arrest, Zach isn’t surprised at all.

 She is now being held at the Hernando County Detention Center with a $31,000 bond.